Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/tracking/clip/properties/stabilization/workflow.rst

 of the stabilizer (either through pressing the :kbd:`I` key or with the help of the context menu), it is not possible to manipulate the resulting curves graphically.
 The only way to readjust or remove a misguided keyframe is to locate the timeline to the very frame and then use the context menu of the animated UI control.
-(Hint: the color of the UI control changes when you have located at precisely the frame number of the keyframe)
+(Hint: the color of the UI control changes when you have located at precisely the frame number of the keyframe).

 Irregular Track Setup